Ask Experts Questions for FREE Help!

 Apr 9, 2007, 09:20 AM

-I am currently under H1B since november 2006 and F1 doing OPT before that.
+I am currently under H1B since November 2006 and F1 doing OPT before that.

 During 2005 I was a teaching assistant while still in school so I used form 1040 NR EZ for my taxes.
 During 2006 I have contributed to the 401K in my company so I understand I should use 1040NR to be able to deduct these contributions.
-The thing is that I am married (my wife was an F2 during 2006) so filing as married filing separately will not let me deduct any contributions, if I filled as single I could deduct the contributions but I filed my 2005 1040NR EZ as a married allien and I don't know if this is legal anyways.
+The thing is that I am married (my wife was an F2 during 2006) so filing as married filing separately will not let me deduct any contributions, if I filled as single I could deduct the contributions but I filed my 2005 1040NR EZ as a married allien and I don't know if this is legal anyway.

-If I cannot deduct my contributions there is no point for me in using 1040NR as i will not itemize anything (we are from Venezuela, so no dependents allowed).
-Can i use 1040NR EZ with form 8606 for my non-deductible contributions or it has to be 1040NR?
+If I cannot deduct my contributions there is no point for me in using 1040NR as I will not itemize anything (we are from Venezuela, so no dependents allowed).
+Can I use 1040NR EZ with form 8606 for my non-deductible contributions or it has to be 1040NR?

 One more question, in form 1040 NR or NR EZ where they ask about purpose of your visit to the US and current occupation in the US, what should I put?
-"Student"? or should i put something like "Student (OPT)"?
+"Student"?
+Or should I put something like "Student (OPT)"?

 One last question, during 2004 I used the wrong from (1040) and I am planning on filing 1040-X this year to correct that.
 I did not make much money, actually less than the personal exemption of $3,300 so I won't have to return any money.
 Do you attach a copy of the form I used by mistake?